 If you installed privacyIDEA via DEB or RPM repository you can use the normal system ways of apt-get, aptitude and yum to upgrade privacyIDEA to the current version.

-If you want to upgrade an old Ubuntu installation from privacyIDEA 2.23 to privacyIDEA 3.0, please read upgrade_packaged_legacy.
+If you want to upgrade an old Ubuntu installation from privacyIDEA 2.23 to privacyIDEA 3.0, please read the Note on legacy upgrades.

 2.4.1.
 Different upgrade processes¶